vkum29/_ds/_sort/_bubble/readme.md

 # Bubble sort (a.k.a sinking sort)
-A simple method to sort list.
-Which consecutively compares adjacent pair and swaps if they need sorting.
+A simple method to sort.
+Consecutively compares adjacent pair and swaps if they need sorting.
 This is repeated operation and done till no more swap is possible/needed on list.

-## bubble sort steps
+## Steps
 - Start with pivotAt end of array
 - Compare this pivot with left side element
 - Swap if order is not as expected